sap-tutorials/Tutorials/tutorials/data-warehouse-cloud-4-spaces/data-warehouse-cloud-4-spaces.md

 description: In this tutorial, learn how to create and monitor a Space.
 This is where you and your team will work towards fulfilling your objective with SAP Data Warehouse Cloud.
 auto_validation: true
 time: 10
-tags: [ tutorial>beginner, products>sap-data-warehouse-cloud]
+tags: [ tutorial>beginner, software-product>sap-data-warehouse-cloud]
-primary_tag: products>sap-data-warehouse-cloud
+primary_tag: software-product>sap-data-warehouse-cloud
 ---

 ## Prerequisites